 • 900 million items of clothing are sent to landfill each year.

-• We waste 500,000 tons of food per year; it is worth £400 million and disposal costs another £50 million – only a fraction is handed to charitable organisations that could use it.
+• We waste 500,000 tons of food per year; it is worth £400 million and disposal costs another £50 million – only a fraction is handed to charitable organisations.

 • An estimated 13 million toys end up in landfill sites every year.